-Enjoy the delicious delights of Christmas without the extra kilos making smart food and drink choices.
+Enjoy the delights of Christmas without the extra kilos.
+Make smart food and drink choices

 It’s the most wonderful time of year… but with festive celebrations stretching all through December and into January, there are plenty of temptations to feast a little too merrily, and overindulge in alcohol, sugar and fatty, high-carbohydrate foods.
 And sadly, the effects of all that delicious Christmassy food often stick around a little longer than we’d like.
 Studies show that weight gain over the Christmas period is a major factor influencing unwanted yearly weight gain, especially if you’re already carrying more weight than you would like.

 Of course, the holidays are probably not the best time to be trying to lose weight, but you can manage and prevent weight gain throughout your celebrations, while still enjoying yourself.
 The key, the Dietitians Association of Australia says, is being mindful and making smarter food and drink choices.